xE1H/libmodal/README.md

 This is the Rust crate that's planned for implementing core Modal functionality.
 It should expose a reasonable public API, but we don't expect any direct consumers.

-There is an `ffi` module exposed with `cbindgen` for Go code, as well as a `napi` module for use with `napi-rs` to generate JavaScript bindings.
+There is an `ffi` module exposed with `cbindgen` for Go code, and you can also consume it directly.
+The primitives used by `modal-js`, which generates bindings to JavaScript with `napi-rs`.

+### `modal-js/` folder

+Native JavaScript client library based on `libmodal`.

+### `modal-python/` folder (planned)

+Native Python client library based on `libmodal`.

+### `modal-go/` folder (planned)

+Native Go client library based on `libmodal`.

 ## `non-native/` folder

-This contains non-native implementations of client libraries without using `libmodal`, for comparison.
+This contains a non-native implementation of a JS client library without using `libmodal`, for comparison.
 It's expected that we won't maintain this folder for long.
 If deciding to continue in this direction, we should probably start from scratch in a new `modal-client-js` repo.